P-p-H-d/mlib/README.md

 #### RBTREE\_DEF\_AS(name,  name\_t, name\_it\_t, type[, oplist])

 RBTREE\_DEF defines the binary ordered tree 'name##\_t' and its associated methods as "static inline" functions.
-'name' shall be a C identifier that will be used to identify the container.
+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
+This definition shall be done once per name and per compilation unit.

 The CMP operator is used to perform the total ordering of the elements.

-It shall be done once per type and per compilation unit.
-It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET, CLEAR and CMP), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT, INIT\_SET, SET, CLEAR & CMP), otherwise it won't generate compilable code.
-The created methods will use the operators to init, set and clear the contained object.

 Some methods may return a modifiable pointer to the found element (for example, _get).
 In this case, the user shall not modify the key order of the element, as there is no reordering of the tree in this case.

+A push method on the tree will put the given 'key' in its right place in the tree by keeping the tree ordered.
+It overwrites the already existing value if the key is already present in the dictionnary (contrary to C++).

+RBTREE\_DEF\_AS is the same as RBTREE\_DEF2 except the name of the types name\_t, name\_it\_t are provided by the user.

 Example: